matthijscox/Blog/pages/2022-07-30-embedding.md

 # Advanced Julia: Embedding in C/C++

 Embedding compiled Julia libraries inside a foreign environment with a C-callable interface is an advanced topic on the border of my expertise.
-It's heavily underdocumented and non-trivial, I'll try to explain what I know.
+It's somewhat underdocumented and non-trivial, I'm writing down the steps I followed in this tutorial.

-Some fundamentals are explained in the [Embedding section](https://docs.julialang.org/en/v1/manual/embedding/) in the Julia manual.
+The fundamentals are explained in the [Embedding section](https://docs.julialang.org/en/v1/manual/embedding/) in the Julia manual.
 For the datatypes that can be passed between C and Julia, see [calling-c-and-fortran-code](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/).

 I will make things hard for myself and compile on Windows.
 Also note that I am using c++ instead of c, while the interface with the Julia library is actually c.

+High level the steps involved are:
+* Setup a c/c++ compiler
+* Make a Julia package
+* Write the Julia c-interface functions
+* Write the c++ code calling those functions
+* Compile Julia code to a library with PackageCompiler.jl
+* Compile c++ and link it to the Julia library

+Most of this article will be about explaining how to setup the Julia-C interface functions and types.

 ## Compiling C++